All Episodes

 They're just getting up and leaving.

-Those people ought to walk away.
+Those people ought to walk away, and the market ought to correct.

 And if we just let it do that, you're quite right.

-The real danger I see uh in a macro sense is what the Federal Reserve is continuing to do as we speak.
+The real danger I see in a macro sense is what the Federal Reserve is continuing to do as we speak.

-And that is they're afraid that the mortgage crisis is spilling into the the overall credit markets, and it has to a degree.
+And that is they're afraid that the mortgage crisis is spilling into the overall credit markets, and it has to a degree.

 That is, you've got so many banks holding these derivatives or credit default swaps that they bet wrong on that were based on mortgage packages.